Skip to main content

 Last updated: 2026-04-27

 NY DFS is widely considered the most rigorous state insurance regulator in the US, and 23 NYCRR 500 sets the bar for cybersecurity controls on outsourced contact centers.
-Call Force Global staffs nearshore Caribbean teams for NYC-HQ'd carriers, brokers, and financial services firms at $12-18/hr in 2026, with a third-party vendor stack engineered for 23 NYCRR 500 section 500.11 compliance: MFA, encryption, role-based access, incident notification, and annual attestation supporting CISO certification.
+Call Force Global staffs nearshore Caribbean fronter and servicing teams for NYC-HQ'd carriers, brokers, and financial services firms at $12-18/hr in 2026 for FNOL intake, claims status, billing, COI, and policyholder servicing, plus $12-18/hr for B2B SDR-style lead pre-qualification.
+CFG agents are non-licensed; licensable activity (quoting, recommending, binding, claim valuation, settlement) stays with your in-house licensed staff via warm transfer.
+The vendor stack is engineered for 23 NYCRR 500 section 500.11 compliance with MFA, encryption, role-based access, incident notification, and annual attestation supporting CISO certification under section 500.17(b).
+Caribbean delivery runs on US Eastern Time, so warm transfers to Manhattan licensed producer queues happen in real time, not on a delay.
+Verify scope with NY DFS or your compliance team before contracting.

 New York City has the highest concentration of insurance carrier and broker headquarters in the United States.
 Manhattan-class real estate, NY DFS-regulated operating overhead, and the financial services wage base in the metro area combine to make domestic scale expensive.
 The carriers, brokers, and managing general agencies that move first into nearshore in 2026 are typically not replacing onshore.
 They are protecting onshore licensed and senior adjuster capacity by moving high-volume non-licensed work to a properly controlled vendor stack.